swilliams11/apigee-monetization-demo/README.md

 2. Before they can purchase a rate plan they must create a company.
 This is not a [company](https://docs.apigee.com/api-platform/monetization/manage-companies-developers) in Apigee Edge which can have multiple developer associated with it.
 ![create a company](images/purchase-rateplan1-company-settings.png)

 3. Developer must enter their company info.
 This info is used as the billing address to the payment provider.
-Notice that this developer is a 'prepaid' developer.
+Notice that this developer is a `prepaid` developer.
 ![company details](images/purchase-rateplan2-company-details.png)

 4. The developer must accept the terms and conditions.